 In anticipation of the second part of this four-part webinar series on the new FASB accounting guidelines.
 Watch as FMA’s Hilda Polanco discusses the coming changes in financial reporting standards for nonprofit organizations.
-And join us on October 31, 2017 (recording link is here), for Part 2!
+Click here to watch Part 2!

 For the first time since 1993, the financial reporting standards for nonprofit organizations are being updated, with the goal of improving the communication of financial results to donors and other outside stakeholders.
 In this webinar, FMA’s Hilda Polanco discusses key changes in reporting requirements.